reeshuffled/reeshuffled.github.io/_posts/2023-08-28-Getting-Posts-by-Tag-Without-Plugins.md

     - name: Reading
 ```

+## My First Version

 To get posts by tag name, I based my code off of [Joe Kampschmidt's article](https://www.jokecamp.com/blog/listing-jekyll-posts-by-tag).
 To me, order of the tags was important, so in the for loop, I had to make sure that iterating through `writing_tags` was on the outer loop.
 If you wanted have the tags in whatever order Jekyll is using, you could have: `site.tags` in the outer loop, and if you wanted tags in alphabetical order you'd use: `site.tags | sort`.
+I used this approach on my website for about a year, before finding out a new and improved way to do it.

 {% raw %}
 ```liquid